 Be interesting.
 Stand out.
 Faculty are reading lots of these, and good writing is good writing.
 Hook the reader early with a powerful image or anecdote.
 Carefully craft your statements and be thoughtful.
 This is really just about good writing – avoid gimmicks or sensationalism which can really backfire.

 Communicate your research agenda and intellectual commitments.
 Faculty are looking to help their students become professional researchers; you therefore have to be able to communicate what that might look like for you.
 Let your genuine, intellectual passion for this subject shine through.
 This is both the most difficult and the most important thing in your statement.
 Keep a balance.
 You do not need to show a dissertation title, a sample, a research site, a faculty committee worked out or such.
 Do show that you already have some grounding in this area – you are not starting from scratch.
 Do highlight the parts of your interest that most closely align with the faculty in this program.
 Again, faculty are asking – is this someone who can contribute to my own work?
 Is this someone that we can guide toward the expertise and goals they are laying out?
 Fit (although not duplication) is extremely important.
 For more on identifying interests, see Part II of this series.
-For more on how those interests might be interpreted, see Part IV (coming soon).

 Demonstrate your preparation for this kind of work.
 Show how your previous studies, professional experiences and life experiences have prepared you for this next step.